-Eckerd College Computer Science students at the whiteboard
+Eckerd College Computer Science students work math problems at the whiteboard.

 Every day in the digital world, people generate massive amounts of data.

 What you buy, where you’ve been and even your heart rate are being monitored and cataloged by your essential devices and stored in company databases.